5 Thoughtful Ways to Retain Your Top Talent

 That’s a sobering statistic for any type of organization.
 Additionally, consider that in an industry like healthcare, failure to retain key talent is not only costly, it is potentially life-threatening.
-So as we approach the New Year, how can you ensure that your employees will be willing to spend another 12 months or more working at your organization?
+So as we approach the New Year, how can you ensure that you are showing proper employee recognition will be willing to spend another 12 months or more working at your organization?
 Let’s explore a few options.

 1. Onboard Effectively

 The strategy you employ to onboard your employees is absolutely critical if you want to retain them.
 Give your employees the opportunity to experience what training could be: including learning about the company culture and all the resources you can offer as an employer.
 This will lay the foundation for a successful tenure.

 City Electric Supply discovered the benefit of thorough onboarding when they used Waggl to ask their employees, “If you could invest in one part of the business what would it be?”
 Employees responded emphatically that they needed more training.
 A new-hire orientation was developed that brought all new employees to the company HQ within the first 90 days of their employment for a comprehensive training.
 Through these efforts, City Electric Supply has reduced new hire turnover by 50%.

 2.Provide a Comprehensive Review Process

 So you’ve found the best talent, you’ve trained them, integrated them, and they’ve been producing at your company for nearly a year.
 If you think you can let the annual review slide you might want to think again.
 Employers have many reasons to be reticent about the review process, and a key concern is that it may bring up a discussion about compensation.
 Beyond compensation, employees truly are hungry for feedback on their performance and professional development.